aviator5/dnaspec-origin/docs/design.md

 **Solution**:
 - Ensure `applicable_scenarios` is not empty in manifest
-- Run `dnaspec validate-manifest` to check
+- Run `dnaspec manifest validate` to check
 - The scenarios are critical for AI agents to know when to consult guidelines

 **Problem**: Symlinked source doesn't work on another machine